EQ Bank Review 2026 — Rates, TFSA, GICs & Is It Worth It?

 Does EQ Bank charge monthly fees?

-No — EQ Bank charges zero monthly fees on all its accounts.
-There are no minimum balance requirements, no transaction fees, and no annual fee on the EQ Bank Card.
+No — zero monthly fees on all accounts.
+No minimum balance requirements, no transaction fees, and no annual fee on the EQ Bank Card.
 Interac e-Transfers and bill payments are unlimited and free.

 Is EQ Bank available in Quebec?

 Partially.
 The Personal Account, Joint Account, TFSA, TFSA GICs, and EQ Bank Card are all available in Quebec.
-However, RRSP accounts, RRSP GICs, FHSA accounts, FHSA GICs, US Dollar Accounts, International Money Transfers, and Business Accounts are not available in Quebec.
-The EQ-to-EQ transfers feature is also not available for Quebec residents.
+However, RRSP, FHSA, US Dollar Account, International Money Transfers, and Business Accounts are not available in Quebec.

 Does EQ Bank have physical branches?

-No. EQ Bank is entirely online.
-Customer service is available by phone at 1-844-437-2265, seven days a week from 8am to midnight EST, and through live chat on their website.
-For Canadians comfortable with online banking, this is not a meaningful limitation.
+No — entirely online.
+Customer service is available by phone at 1-844-437-2265, seven days a week from 8am to midnight EST, and through live chat.
+For Canadians comfortable with online banking, this isn’t a meaningful limitation.

 How do I transfer money in and out of EQ Bank?

-Link an external bank account and initiate a transfer, send or receive an Interac e-Transfer (free and unlimited), or receive a direct deposit (paycheque, government payment).
-Outbound transfers to external bank accounts typically take 1–2 business days.
+Link an external bank account, use Interac e-Transfer (free and unlimited), or receive direct deposit.
+Outbound transfers take 1–2 business days.
 The EQ Bank Card allows ATM cash withdrawals at any Canadian bank machine.

 Yes — for most Canadians, EQ Bank is the best online bank in Canada in 2026.
 Here’s why:

-• The rate: 2.75% on everyday savings is significantly higher than what any Big Six bank offers on a standard savings account — and it comes with zero fees and zero minimum balance.
+• The rate: 2.75% on everyday savings is dramatically higher than any Big Six bank — with zero fees and zero minimum balance.

 • The safety: Equitable Bank is a federally regulated Schedule I bank.
-CDIC insurance applies to every deposit.
-There is no meaningful safety difference between EQ Bank and your big bank.
+CDIC insurance on every deposit.
+Same protection as your big bank.

 • The fees: Zero.
-No monthly fees, no minimum balance, no transaction fees.
-Every dollar you deposit works for you.
+No monthly fees, no minimums, no transaction fees.
+Every dollar works for you.

-Some links above may be affiliate links — we may earn a small commission if you sign up, at no extra cost to you.
+Links above are referral links — you get $20 and so do we when you deposit $100.
+No extra cost to you.
 Learn about our editorial standards →

 🍁